 third party billing surcharges?

-Our first reaction to this fee is to of course negotiate with your carrier representative to have this fee removed or discounted.
-A full FedEx agreement renegotiation should include concessions for all the fees that are impacting your shipping spend.
+Our first reaction to this fee is to negotiate with your carrier representative to have this fee removed or discounted.
+A full FedEx agreement renegotiation should include concessions for all the fees impacting your shipping spend.
 Before you head down this path, know your data.
 Ask yourself the following questions:

-- How much per year does the FedEx
+- How much does the FedEx third-party billing

 - What percentage of my packages are